RebelToolbox/RebelDocumentation/contributing/ways_to_contribute.rst

 There are two separate resources referred to as "documentation" in Rebel Documentation:

-- **The class reference.** This is the documentation for the complete Rebel Engine API as exposed to GDScript and the other scripting languages.
-It can be consulted offline, directly in Rebel Engine's code editor, or online at :ref:`Rebel Engine API <toc-class-ref>`.
+- **The API documentation.** This is the documentation for the complete Rebel Engine API as exposed to GDScript and the other scripting languages.
+It can be consulted offline, directly in Rebel Engine's code editor, or online at :ref:`Rebel Engine API <toc-api>`.
-  To contribute to the class reference, you have to edit the XML file corresponding to the class and make a pull request.
+  To contribute to the API documentation, you have to edit the XML file corresponding to the class and make a pull request.
-  See :ref:`doc_updating_the_class_reference` and
+  See :ref:`doc_updating_the_api_documentation` and
-  :ref:`doc_class_reference_writing_guidelines` for more details.
+  :ref:`doc_api_writing_guidelines` for more details.

 - **The tutorials and engine documentation and its translations.**
   This is the part you are reading now, which is distributed in the HTML format.
-  Its contents are generated from plain text files in the reStructured Text (rst) format, to which you can contribute via pull requests on the `Rebel Documenation <https://github.com/RebelToolbox/RebelDocumentation>`_ GitHub repository.
+  Its contents are generated from plain text files in the reStructured Text (rst) format, to which you can contribute via pull requests on the `Rebel Documentation <https://github.com/RebelToolbox/RebelDocumentation>`_ GitHub repository.
   See :ref:`doc_contributing_to_the_documentation` for more details.